 Modern Europe, Modern Germany, History of Sexuality, Legal History, History of Democracy

 His first book, States of Liberation: Gay Men between Dictatorship and Democracy in Cold War Germany (University of Toronto Press, 2022), examines gay persecution and liberation in Germany during the Cold War.
 Tracing the experiences of gay men in East and West Germany, States of Liberation argues that simplistic, Cold-War-era understandings of an oppressive, communist East and a liberal, capitalist West fail to account for the complex and idiosyncratic ways that anti-gay animus as well as liberation efforts evolved in each country.
-States of Liberation won the Charles E. Smith Award for best book in European History from the European History Section of the Southern Historical Association.
+States of Liberation was awarded the 2023 David Barclay Book Prize from the German Studies Association as well as the 2022 Charles E. Smith Award from the European History Section of the Southern Historical Association.
+It was also shortlisted for the Waterloo Centre for German Studies Book Prize

 He is also the author of A Queer Theory of the State, published by Floating Opera Press in October 2023 as part of its Critic’s Essay Series.
 The volume asks how queer theory can wed its critically anti-normative impulses to the empirical need for a state.
 In answering this question, it argues that the state is an integral component of a politics that seeks to subvert and undo the oppression of queer lives.